Infomaker/NPWriterPluginBundle/plugins/se.infomaker.contentrelations/README.md

 ## Plugin configuration

+- `"tab": "main"` in this field, above the data section, you can specify in which tab the plugin should run, if this field is left out, it will render in a new tab
 - `"npDropLinkMatcher":` On drop, If a match is found params is updated with `isNpDroplink=true`
 - `"contentHost": {... ` BA-proxy config
 - `"contenttype": "Article",` Article contentType in OC